Blackrosedyin/Euryale-Tool-Changer/README.md

 <img width="1920" height="1080" alt="Assembly" src="https://github.com/user-attachments/assets/4490907c-39f4-4209-ba25-7918877021d2" />

 # Tool Power Delivery
-Tools on this toolchanger are planned and designed to receive power through standard USB A or C cables.
+Tools on this toolchanger are planned and designed to receive power through standard USB A or Type C cables.

 # CAD Files
 At this time, source files are view only via Fusion as the project is currently under active development: